 - Dissolve some soap flakes into a small amount of hot water then mix with some baking soda to make a fluffy paste.

-- Use the paste to remove any stubborn stains instead of using abrasive cleaners and other harsh cleaning chemicals.
+- Use the paste to remove any stubborn stains instead of using abrasive cleaners and other harsh cleaning chemicals, cleaning pastes and powders.

 Cream of tartar.

 - Cream of tartar is a mild acid cleaner and can be mixed with equal parts vinegar for a non-abrasive cleaner and as an alternative to household bleach.